Skip to main content

 View All County Ghosts

-The Tudor Rose Hotel is considered one of King's Lynn's most haunted buildings, with a tragic central ghost story involving a bride who was murdered by her bridegroom on their wedding day.
-This traumatic event occurred within the building and created the hotel's primary supernatural resident - a short woman with a look of infinite sadness who appears wearing a white wedding dress.
-She is most commonly seen walking up the stairs, eternally replaying her tragic final moments.
-The anniversary of the wedding is said to be when she appears most frequently, suggesting the supernatural activity is tied to the specific date of her murder.
+The former Tudor Rose Hotel is considered one of King's Lynn's most haunted buildings, with a tragic central ghost story involving a bride who was stabbed to death by her new husband shortly after their wedding.
+According to multiple sources, this traumatic event occurred within the building and created the hotel's primary supernatural resident - a short woman described as the 'Small Lady' who appears wearing a long white wedding dress.
+She is most commonly seen walking up the stairs and phantom footsteps are heard throughout the building.
+Her presence continues despite the building's conversion to residential apartments, suggesting the spiritual trauma transcends physical changes to the property.

 Known Ghosts:

-The Grey Lady (murdered bride) and various other supernatural presences including phantom figures clearing snow
+The Murdered Bride (Small Lady in white wedding dress) and various other supernatural presences including phantom figures clearing snow

 Meet Each Spirit